 |---|---|---|

-Enjoying a delicious mealWatching a favorite show | • Pleasure-based well-being focused on maximizing positive emotions and minimizing pain • often short-lived due to hedonic adaptation. | |
+Enjoying a delicious mealWatching a favorite show | • Pleasure-based well-being focused on maximizing positive emotions and minimizing pain • often short-lived due to hedonic adaptation | |

-Volunteering for a causeDeveloping a new skill | • Meaning-based well-being derived from purpose, growth, and self-realization • more sustainable and linked to long-term flourishing. | |
+Volunteering for a causeDeveloping a new skill | • Meaning-based well-being derived from purpose, growth, and self-realization • more sustainable and linked to long-term flourishing | |

-P: Joy, E: Flow, R: Close friendships,M: Meaningful work, A: Goals achieved | • Seligman's five elements of well-being: Positive emotion, Engagement, Relationships, Meaning, Accomplishment • comprehensive framework for flourishing. | |
+P: Joy, E: Flow, R: Close friendships,M: Meaningful work, A: Goals achieved | • Seligman's five elements: Positive emotion, Engagement, Relationships, Meaning, Accomplishment • validated in 39,000+ participants (r = 0.78 with life satisfaction). | |

-Life satisfaction + positive affect− negative affect | • Cognitive and affective evaluation of one's life • measured through self-report including life satisfaction and emotional balance. |
+Life satisfaction + positive affect− negative affect | • Cognitive and affective evaluation of one's life • measured through self-report including life satisfaction and emotional balance | |